 - Anne Camper: Professor, Environmental Engineering, Associate Dean, College of Engineering

 - Alan Dyer: Associate Professor, Plant Science & Plant Pathology

-- Tamela Eitle: Interim Associate Provost, Office of the Provost
+- Tamela Eitle: Interim Vice Provost, Office of the Provost

 - Ian Godwin: Associate Director, Office of Planning & Analysis